Max Farnham: Development

 Following the cancellation of Brookside in 2003, Pinder said "We should be celebrating the past of the programme in a positive way rather than a negative one because of fall the things that Brookside has achieved over the past 20 years.
 I started off on the programme in 1990 and spent about 10 years playing Max, so I was there for a fair bit of time and I went through a lot of storylines.
 I had already left the programme when it was announced that the show was going to end but there had been a lot of speculation up until that point so it didn't come as a big surprise.

 It was a difficult time.
 They didn't really know what was happening with the storyline and it was quite sad when the programme moved to a different slot.
 Some of the actors complained, asking how the audience were expected to see the programme when the actors didn't even know when it was on but I had a great time working on the programme and still keep in touch with a lot of the present and past actors, such as Louis Emerick, who played Mick Johnson, and all three of my wives - Gabby Glaister (Patricia), Karen Drury (Susannah) and Alexandra Fletcher (Jacqui).
 When I made my decision to leave the writing was on the wall.
 My part had diminished to virtually nothing.
 But during my time I loved working with Mick Starkey (Sinbad) and loved filming the bust-up scenes between the Farnhams and the Dixons."
 In closing, he added: "I haven't really watched any episodes of Brookside since I left because I have been working.
 But it was great working with so many people over such a long period of time.
 "It was hard work but we had a lot of fun and it was a happy time."

 Storylines

 Max Farrives on Brookside Close with his wife, Patricia Farnham, and their son, Thomas.
-Max had previously been married to his ex-wife Susannah Farnham and had two children with her, Matthew and Emily.
+Max had previously been married to Susannah Farnham and had two children with her, Matthew and Emily.
 His marriage to Susannah had broken up as a result of his affair with Patricia.
-While Max is out in Florida to try and stop Susannah from taking their children to live out there with her new boyfriend, Andrew, Patricia's father, David, catches Max in bed with Susannah, and tells his daughter about what he has seen.
+While Max is out in Florida to try to stop Susannah from taking their children to live out there with her new boyfriend, Andrew, Patricia's father, David, catches Max in bed with Susannah, and tells his daughter about what he has seen.
 Patricia starts divorce proceedings.
 Susannah goes back to Florida when Max refuses to pick her over Patricia.
 Max and Patricia later reconcile and get re-married just days after their divorce is finalised.
 Max and Patricia have a daughter named Alice, who has Down's Syndrome.